 After decoupling Google Photos and Google Drive, Chromebook users have been left in the lurch: How to view Photos in the Chrome OS Files app?
 Code suggests Google is working on this but you’ll need Photos for Android installed.

-Need to capture an entire web page or site on your Chromebook?
-You could screencap it section by section but that’s not one continuous image.
-To get one, these two keyboard shortcuts and one command is all it takes.
+Need to capture an entire a full webpage on a Chromebook?
+These two keyboard shortcuts and one command is all it takes.

 In an odd twist, Google has added 100 GB of free Dropbox storage for Chromebooks.
 Here’s how to get the offer and a way to mount your Dropbox into the Chrome OS Files app.

 How to install Linux apps on a Chromebook without ever touching Linux

 Although the feature has been around since August of 2018, many Chromebook users don’t know that in some cases you can install a Linux app without actually using Linux.
 Here’s how.

 How to work offline effectively with a Chromebook